Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The BMW 6 Series model has been around since 1976, but the production of the first generation stopped in 1989.
 The 6 Series model was reintroduced in 2003 and is currently in its third generation.
 The large luxury car that is known for its powerful engine and upscale interior design.
-The 2017 model has not been evaluated by the Insurance Institute for Highway Safety or the National Highway Traffic Safety Administration for safety ratings.

 Explore other BMW models or find out what other manufacturers have to offer.